Traveling to Hawaii? Here's what to know about the Maui fires.

 Will I be compensated for my hotel accommodations?

+Furthermore, the Tourism Authority is asking visitors with forthcoming reservations not to try to contact their accommodation providers at this time, so as not to tie up or overburden their limited bandwidths.

+"While efforts are underway to restore basic services, like power and communications, visitors are encouraged to refrain from attempting to reach West Maui accommodations for reservation adjustments until the situation improves," it said.

-The Hyatt Regency Maui Resort and Spa said the hotel is "closed to arrivals and not accepting guests" through August 13.
+The Hyatt Regency Maui Resort and Spa said the hotel is "closed to arrivals and not accepting guests" for the time being.
 It will issue refunds including for deposits and prepayments to guests who had been scheduled to stay at the property through the weekend.

 Homesharing site Airbnb said its extenuating circumstances policy has gone into effect for parts of Hawaii, including all of Maui.
-It allows hosts and guests to cancel their stays without penalty and entitles guests to full refunds for reservations they don't use.
+It is also allowing hosts and guests to cancel their stays without penalty.
+Guest are entitled to full refunds for reservations in the area they don't use.

 Non-refundable reservations

-In the case of non-refundable reservations, a travel insurance policy could help you recoup funds related to a trip you didn't take.
+In the case of non-refundable reservations, a travel insurance policy could help you recoup payments related to a trip you didn't take.

-For travelers already on Maui, some of these policies also come with medical evacuation options that can help visitors to the island get to safer ground.
+For travelers already on Maui, some of these policies also come with medical evacuation options that can help visitors on the island get to safer ground.

-Some credit card companies even build in protections related to travel without requiring that you sign up for additional protections.
+Some credit card companies already have protections related to travel built-in, without requiring that you sign up for additional protections.

 "Many of them automatically include travel insurance, so check and see what you're entitled to," Keyes said.